 How to Practice Non-Directive Meditation to See Your Inner Movies

-This approach comes from a practice called Conscious Mental Rest, at least how I apply it give a close view of the mind at work.
+This approach comes from a practice called Conscious Mental Rest, at least how I apply it gives a close view of the mind at work.

-- Close your eyes and notice where you eyes naturally go when let go and rest.
+Close your eyes and notice where your eyes naturally go when let go and rest.

 This back and forth will show you prevalent imagery is in your mind, whether you are seeking it or not.

 I could not believe my eyes when, the other day, I noticed that this long out-of-print and much sought-after book is back in print.
 The few copies that were around were selling for $100 plus.
 If you have any interest in knowing far more about the experience of inner imagery get this book before it disappears again.